ship123456/VS-Code-Extension/USER_GUIDE.md

 ### Can I use the generated documentation on GitHub?

 Yes.
 The extension generates standard Markdown files that are fully compatible with GitHub.

+### Can I customize the generated documentation?

+Yes.
+All generated Markdown documents can be edited, expanded, and formatted using Visual Studio Code before publishing or committing them to a repository.